 - 1. On September 28, 2018, the Company issued Series E-2 Warrants exercisable for 1,978,891 shares of Series E-2 convertible preferred stock at an exercise price of \$0.01 per share and JJDC Warrants exercisable for 9,613,738 shares of Series G convertible preferred stock (which may increase up to 10,000,000 shares of Series G convertible preferred stock if JJDC purchases shares of our common stock in this offering) at an exercise price of \$0.01 per share to BWI as partial consideration for the execution of that certain Structured Rights Termination Letter Agreement, dated as of September 28, 2018, by and between BWI and the Company.
 Upon the closing of this offering, the Series E-2 Warrants will expire unexercised and the JJDC Warrants will become exercisable. - 2.
 On October 10, 2018, the Company issued 20,363 shares of its Series G convertible preferred stock to certain investors in exchange for cash consideration totaling approximately \$16,290. - 3.
 On January 28, 2019, the Company issued 8,825,000 shares of its Series G convertible preferred stock to certain investors in exchange for cash consideration totaling approximately \$7.1 million. - 4.
 On May 23, 2019, the Company issued 13,237,500 shares of its Series G convertible preferred stock to certain investors in exchange for cash consideration totaling approximately \$10.6 million. - 5.
 On August 19, 2019, the Company issued 8,812,500 shares of its Series G convertible preferred stock to certain investors in exchange for cash consideration totaling approximately \$7.1 million. - 6.
 On July 1, 2020, the Company issued 62,500,000 shares of its Series G convertible preferred stock to certain investors in exchange for cash consideration totaling \$50.0 million. - 7.
 On September 30, 2019, the Company issued Series G Warrants exercisable for an aggregate of 750,000 shares of its Series G convertible preferred stock at an exercise price of \$0.80 per share to Horizon Technology Finance Corporation as partial consideration for the execution of that certain Venture Loan and Security Agreement, dated as of September 30, 2019, by and among Horizon Technology Finance Corporation and the Company. - 8.
-During the past three years, we have issued options to purchase an aggregate of 55,721,200 shares of our common stock at exercise prices ranging from \$0.01 to \$0.18 per share in connection with services provided to us by such parties or affiliated persons.
-Upon the exercise of options, we have issued an aggregate of 503,586 shares of our common stock for an aggregate purchase price of approximately \$3,022.
+Since January 1, 2018, we have issued options to purchase an aggregate of 2,296,883 shares of our common stock to employees, consultants or directors at exercise prices ranging from \$0.24 to \$7.12 per share.
+Since January 1, 2018, we have issued an aggregate of 13,485 shares of our common stock upon the exercise of options for an aggregate purchase price of approximately \$7,469.